Pricing overview

 Free trial

 When you sign up, ADO Pilot includes a small allowance of free review credits so you can try a real review without entering a payment method.
-The signup CTA on the wizard reads Continue with N free credits, where N is the trial allowance applied to your account.
+On the plan-selection step of the signup wizard, you can skip choosing a paid plan with a Continue with N free credits link — N reflects your remaining trial credit balance, not the full allowance you started with.

 When to upgrade